Da Funk: Music video

 The track's music video was directed by Spike Jonze in February 1997 and titled Big City Nights.
-It focuses on the character Charles (Tony Maxwell), an anthropomorphic dog in a leg cast with a crutch.
+It focuses on the character Charles (Tony Maxwell, drummer of the band That Dog), an anthropomorphic dog in a leg cast with a crutch.
 Charles, who has lived in New York City for only one month, is shown walking around with a boombox blasting "Da Funk" at a high volume.
 His hobbled walk is mocked by a pair of children.
 He is turned down when he attempts to participate in a public survey.
 His boombox annoys a bookseller on the sidewalk from whom Charles buys a paperback novel titled Big City Nights.

 Charles meets a woman named Beatrice (Catherine Kellner), who was once his childhood neighbor.
 They agree to have dinner together at her home, traveling by way of a city bus.
 Beatrice boards the bus, but Charles is startled by a sign stating "NO RADIOS".
 As he is unable to turn off his boombox (which is earlier indicated to have a broken/missing volume button) he reluctantly remains at the bus stop, as the bus drives off with Beatrice.

-Although the video has drawn several interpretations, Thomas Bangalter has stated:
+Although the video has drawn several interpretations, Bangalter has stated that the music video has no story or meaning.

-Charles starred in the music video for "Fresh", another song on the Homework album.
-Set several years after "Da Funk", Charles is shown to have become a successful movie star who is respected by many of his colleagues and is now living with Beatrice.

 Impact and legacy

 The prominent French club magazine Coda named "Da Funk" the number one single with 33 percent of the vote.
-In 2003, Q Magazine ranked it number 670 in their list of the 1001 Best Songs Ever.

-In September 2010, Pitchfork Media included the song at number 18 on their Top 200 Tracks of the 90s.
+In 2003, Q ranked it number 670 in their list of the "1001 Best Songs Ever".
+In September 2010, Pitchfork Media included the song at number 18 on their "Top 200 Tracks of the 90s".
 In 2011, it was featured in the video games Top Spin 4 and Ubisoft's Just Dance 3.
-Same year, Slant Magazine listed it at number 93 in their ranking of The 100 Best Singles of the 1990s.
+Same year, Slant Magazine listed it at number 93 in their ranking of "The 100 Best Singles of the 1990s".

-In 2012, NME listed it in their 100 Best Songs of the 1990s, at number eight.
-In 2021, Mixdown featured "Da Funk" in their list of The 13 most iconic TB-303 basslines of all time.Rolling Stone ranked "Da Funk" number 23 in their list of 200 Greatest Dance Songs of All Time in 2022.
+In 2012, NME listed it in their "100 Best Songs of the 1990s", at number eight.
+In 2021, Mixdown featured "Da Funk" in their list of "The 13 most iconic TB-303 basslines of all time".
+In 2022, Classic Pop ranked it number 17 in their list of the top 40 dance tracks from the 90's.
+Same year, Rolling Stone ranked "Da Funk" number 23 in their list of "200 Greatest Dance Songs of All Time".